dendronhq/catalogue-open-aws/docs/notes/root.md

 ---
 # AWS

-This is a cheatsheet for AWS services.
-It is generated from open source content from the following projects
+This site is meant to be a reference of all things AWS.
+It is compiled from the [highest quality open sources of information](notes/dd5fcf14-9678-4f38-acec-4b8965c8c568) available about AWS.
+It is generated and published using [Dendron](http://dendron.so/), the open source note taking tool.